 The leader of the Neutrals once again indicated for him to take a seat.
-"Please," he said, waited with what seemed like all the patience in the world, until finally Optimus relented and slowly sat down in a chair opposite him.
-Then Sentinel took a deep cycle of air, fixed his gaze directly at the Autobot Commander, and gave him the news he had anxiously waited to hear.
+"Please," he said, and waited with what seemed like all the patience in the world, until finally Optimus relented and slowly sat down in a chair opposite him.
+Then Sentinel took a deep cycle of air, fixed his gaze directly at the Autobot Commander, and gave him the news he had so anxiously waited to hear.
 "She is still on Alternity City.
 However, I have just received word that she has been captured.
 The good news is my sources have confirmed that she is alive, and relatively unharmed – at least for now – although any more than that I cannot say for sure."

 She is still alive.
 Elita is still alive.